-As outlined above, DCFS will use the evaluation and CQI to examine all of its in-home parenting interventions collectively to help guide decisions about implementation, expansion, and monitoring outcomes.
+As outlined above, DCFS will use the outcomes evaluation, conducted by UAMS, and the results from the CQI process, conducted by PCG to examine all of its in-home parenting interventions collectively to help guide decisions about implementation, expansion, and monitoring outcomes.
 Special focus will be given to Family Centered Treatment (FCT) as it is the main prevention program for which DCFS is requesting Family First claiming.
-The evaluation of FCT will include a process evaluation and an outcomes evaluation.